Prostate Gland Enlargement – BPH

 • Urethral stricture disease

-• A history of prostate radiation therapy or urinary tract surgery
+• A history of prostate radiation or urinary tract surgery

-Any type of prostate procedure can cause side effects.
-Depending on the procedure you choose, complications might include:
+All prostate procedures can cause some side effects.
+Depending on the procedure, complications may include:

 • Urinary tract infection